Rahul108/devezium-rabbitmq-cdc/README.md

 - RabbitMQ Management UI: http://localhost:15672 (guest/guest)
 - MySQL: localhost:3306 (root/debezium)
+- PostgreSQL: localhost:5432 (postgres/postgres)
+- MongoDB Source: localhost:27017 (admin/admin)
+- Oracle: localhost:1521 (sys/oracle)
+- Cassandra: localhost:9042 (cassandra/cassandra)
-- MongoDB 1: localhost:27017 (admin/admin)
+- MongoDB Sink 1: localhost:27017 (admin/admin)
-- MongoDB 2: localhost:27018 (admin/admin)
+- MongoDB Sink 2: localhost:27018 (admin/admin)

 ## Troubleshooting

 - **Debezium not capturing changes**: Check the Debezium logs with `docker compose logs debezium`.
-Make sure the MySQL binary logging is enabled and the user has appropriate permissions.
+Make sure the source database binary logging or equivalent is enabled and the user has appropriate permissions.
+- **Debezium container fails to start with "run.sh not found"**: This is usually due to incorrect paths in the container.
+The script now tries multiple startup methods automatically.
+- **Permission denied when writing application.properties**: The script now uses `cp` instead of `mv` to avoid cross-device move issues.
+- **"No sources enabled" message**: Check your `.env` file and ensure at least one `ENABLE_*` variable is set to `true`.
 - **Consumer not receiving messages**: Check the RabbitMQ Management UI to verify that messages are being published to the expected queue.
 - **Data not appearing in MongoDB**: Check the Go consumer logs with `docker compose logs go-consumer` for any connection or processing errors.
-- **RabbitMQ connectivity issues**: Run `./verify-debezium-setup.sh` to diagnose common connectivity problems.
+- **Source database connectivity issues**: Check that the source database is healthy with `docker compose ps` and that the initialization scripts have run correctly.

 ## Library Dependencies